kishkk84/Playwright-TypeScript/README.md

 ## Configuration

 Create a `.env.local` file in the `env` directory with the necessary environment variables.
-The variables with values can get from one of your colleagues.

 ## Running Tests